Study in North Macedonia with YES Abroad!

 With a presence in North Macedonia since 2005, staff draw on strong local connections for a deep understanding of the area’s intercultural, health, safety, and security issues.
 Prior to departure and upon arrival, students attend a number of information and a safety briefings by American Councils staff and a security briefing by the U.S. Embassy’s Security Office, which will also provide participants with assistance in registering with the Embassy to receive travel alerts.
 American Councils works closely with participants before arrival and throughout the exchange year to prepare for and discuss participants’ well-being.

 YES Abroad participants are covered by medical coverage as well as Political and Security Evacuation Insurance.
 Participants and their parents have access to a 24-hour emergency number, and staff members are thoroughly trained for any issues that might arise.
 Each student is given a mobile phone upon arrival as well as the contact number for his/her local coordinator in the American Councils North Macedonia office.

 For further information on North Macedonia visit the U.S. Department of State website.

 Participants have the opportunity to take part in various activities to increase their interaction with locals and peers in North Macedonia.
 Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
 Examples of previous enrichment activities include:

-Meeting with the Public Affair Section of the U.S. Embassy;
+Meeting with the Public Affairs Section of the U.S. Embassy;

 Exploring the capital city – Skopje;

 Trips to other cities, towns, and sites in North Macedonia, such as Ohrid, Bitola, and Tetovo;

 Cultural events with Macedonian YES Alumni who studied in the United States; and

 Community service activities, such as volunteering with Habitat for Humanity and local non-profits.